tezc/sc/socket/README.md

 This is not an "easy to use" implementation.
 It just provides wrappers to
 provide portability between operating systems.
 So, you're expected to know what
 you're doing. (familiar with sockets API and know how to use it).
 Please take
 a look at the code and grab pieces you want.
+Hopefully, I will add an example
+soon.